Charles Sumner: Personal life

 Sumner was elected a member of the American Antiquarian Society in 1843.
 He served on the society's board of councilors from 1852 to 1853, and later in life served as the society's secretary of foreign correspondence from 1867 to 1874.

-Marriage
+Marriage and sexual orientation

+Sumner was a bachelor for most of his life and might have been gay.
+For years, he enjoyed a romantic friendship with physician and fellow abolitionist Samuel Gridley Howe, spending extensive time with Howe as a young man and maintaining a correspondence with him throughout their lives.
+"There is something at the bottom of my heart & on my lips always for you," Sumner once told Howe.

+Sumner was grief-stricken when Howe married a woman, Julia Ward Howe, who once complained to her husband, "Sumner ought to have been a woman and you to have married her."

+Later, when Sumner was elected to the Senate, Howe burned many letters from his friend, lest they be seen "by unfriendly eyes."
+Throughout his life, Howe regularly burned or shredded correspondence with Sumner, and Julia discarded even more letters between the two after Howe's death.

+In the years leading up to the Civil War, political opponents such as Sen. Andrew Butler of South Carolina mocked Sumner's status as a bachelor, implying he fantasized about Black women.
+Sumner resented these attacks, feeling shame over what he called his "cage of celibacy."

-Sumner was a bachelor for most of his life; he might have been gay.
-In 1866, he began courting Alice Mason Hooper, the widowed daughter-in-law of Massachusetts Representative Samuel Hooper, and they married that October.
+After years of bachelorhood, Sumner began courting Alice Mason Hooper, the widowed daughter-in-law of Massachusetts Representative Samuel Hooper in 1866, and they married that October.
 Their marriage was unhappy.
 Sumner could not respond to his wife's humor, and Alice had a ferocious temper.
 That winter, Alice began going out to public events with Prussian diplomat Friedrich von Holstein.
 This caused gossip in Washington, but Alice refused to stop seeing Holstein.
 When Holstein was recalled to Prussia in the spring of 1867, Alice accused Sumner of engineering the action, which Sumner denied.
 They separated the following September.
 Sumner's enemies used the affair to attack Sumner's manhood, calling him "The Great Impotency."
 The situation depressed and embarrassed Sumner.
 He obtained an uncontested divorce on the grounds of desertion on May 10, 1873.